wzid/cameron.rs/content/_index.md

 +++

 # About

-I am an **18 year old** software engineering student studying at [Liberty University](https://www.liberty.edu).
+I am a software engineering student studying at [Liberty University](https://www.liberty.edu).
 I love to learn new things and teach people about programming.

 I use this site to host my portfolio along with [documentation](https://docs.cameron.rs) for some of my projects.

 # What I'm up to

 Lately, I have been spending a lot of time with **rust** in personal projects and getting more into low level programming.

 I am also getting ready for Fall 2023 when I will be the President of the [Competitive Programming Club](https://lucpc.org)